manuel-serrano/hop-tutorials/rss/step2/README.md

 ---

 It is now time to add a little bit of graphical configuration.
-Hop HTML document can of course use CSS files but they can also use, so-called, HSS files that are CSS files into which `${...}` expressions can be evaluated.
+Hop HTML documents can of course use CSS files but they can also use, so-called, HSS files that are CSS files into which `${...}` expressions can be evaluated.